 Funding of school crossing supervisors is shared between VicRoads and us.
 Each year we prepare an application for the VicRoads Children's Crossing Supervisor Subsidy program.

 Crossings are eligible for subsidy under this VicRoads program if specific warrants are met (pdf, 27KB).

 If sites are ineligible for a subsidy under this VicRoads program, we will consider the full funding of a supervisor following our guidelines.

 Resources and Programs

 We aim to raise awareness of available programs, resources, funding opportunities and contact points to support schools and parents with road safety information.

 Provided is a list of resources and programs for the different stages of road safety learning.

 Fliers available for schools to add to school newsletters, prep packs and year 7 information packs.

 The Schools Environment Network (SEN) is a group that connects local teachers, principals and parents to share resources and strategies for environment programs in schools.

-There are many environment initiatives available to schools and the SEN aims to help schools to identify and implement the best programs for their school.
 SEN is also a great way to get to know the Moonee Valley environment officers and the great resources that we have on offer.